feldera/feldera/docs/sql/datetime.md

 `CEIL(datetime TO <unit>)`, where `<unit>` is a time unit.

+## Operations on times

+A time represents the time of day, a value between 0 and 24 hours (excluding the latter).
+Times are stored with a precision of nanoseconds.

+A time literal has the form "HH:MM:SS.FFF", where the fractional part is optional and has up to 9 digits.
+An example is: '23:59:59.132'.
+The hours must be between 0 and 23, the minutes between 0 and 59, and the seconds between 0 and 59.

 ## Operations on timestamps

 A timestamp contains both a date and a time.  `TIMESTAMP` literals